VIVEK0CHINMAY/HADOOP-SINGLE-NODE-CLUSTER-IN-UBUNTU/Hadoop.md

 # 🚀 HADOOP SINGLE NODE CLUSTER SETUP IN UBUNTU

 ## ✅ Step 1: Add a User in Ubuntu 👤
-- Login as a user and open the terminal.
+- Login to asas and open the terminal.
 - Paste the below code and replace `<username>` with your own name:

   ```shell